Members of the Supreme Council of the World Abaza Congress discussed the work of the WAC during the pandemic.

 Mukov noted that the financial and economic activities of the Congress were carried out through donations and annual contributions from members of the Congress.
 The amount of voluntary donations amounted to 47 million 220 thousand rubles, the amount of membership fees amounted to 33 thousand rubles.

 “In conclusion, the revision committee concluded that the results of the financial and economic activities of the Congress can be considered satisfactory.
 Violations that could affect the stability of the organization have not been established.
 It was recommended that the accounting department of the Congress work on the comments and provide the audit committee with information on the plan of measures to improve financial discipline,” Murat Mukov reported.

-He noted that “Alashara’s” employees began active cooperation with the leadership of the Republic, the Parliament, the Ministry of Health, the heads of Abaza rural settlements, the chief physicians of polyclinics, hospitals and feldsher-obstetric centers of the Abaza localities.
+“Alashara’s” employees began active cooperation with the leadership of the Republic, the Parliament, the Ministry of Health, the heads of Abaza rural settlements, the chief physicians of polyclinics, hospitals and feldsher-obstetric centers of the Abaza localities.

 The forces of the “Alashara” team, activists of the Coordinating Women's Council of the Abaza villages, “Apsadgyl”, feldsher-obstetric centers of the Abaza localities collected information relevant to June 3, 2020, on the number of patients with coronavirus and the number of necessary medicines and medical equipment for Abaza rural settlements.

 100 socially vulnerable families from among those infected with coronavirus were taken by Mussa Ekzekov for personal guardianship.
 The Chairman of the SC WAC also helped the KChR hospitals with the necessary medicines and equipment.